 Curious if I thought it deserves a spot on a “top” list?
 Read on for my thoughts.

-Hopefully, this post will give you a rundown of everything you need to know.
+Hopefully, this post will give you a rundown of everything you need to know if you plan on checking out the Aachen Christmas market in 2023.

 The Important Stuff About the 2023 Aachen Christmas Market

-Before we dive in, here’s what you need to know if you’re going to check it out.
+Before we dive in, here’s what you need to know if you’re going to check out Germany’s Aachen Christmas market.

 *The content below is info I’ve gathered, along with my own opinions, tips, and suggestions.
-Due to the current covid situation and rapidly changing restrictions, I urge you to double check opening hours/dates before heading out to the Aachen Christmas market.
+Double-check opening hours/dates before heading out to the Aachen Christmas market.